 - Data sharing

-We may also need to share some of the above categories of personal information with other parties, such as HR consultants and professional advisers.
-Usually, information will be anonymised but this may not always be possible.
+We may also need to share some of the above categories of personal information with other parties, such as HR consultants, recruitment agencies, professional advisers and talent acquisition software providers.
 The recipient of the information will be bound by confidentiality obligations.
 We may also be required to share some personal information as required to comply with the law.

 - Data security